confluentinc/examples/kinesis-cloud/README.md

 ksql.endpoint=https://<KSQL ENDPOINT>
 ```

 2. Configure the cloud storage provider and other demo parameters in the `config/demo.cfg` file.
-In particular, be sure to configure the `DESTINATION_STORAGE` parameter appropriately for Google GCS or AWS S3, and set the appropriate region.

 3. Log into Confluent Cloud with the command 'ccloud login' before running the demo.